FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Curly

-Brushing curly coats tends to turn the curls to frizz, so it is best to brush only during the shedding seasons, though regularly so.
-Curly coats can tend to be dry, so you may want to spray your dog with a conditioning spray before brushing to avoid breakage.
-Also a curly coat is more prone to fleas, so you must be very carefull where your dog goes when you dont pay attention to it.
+Brushing a curly coat tends to turn the curls to frizz, so it is best to brush only during the shedding seasons, though regularly so.
+Curly coats can tend to be dry and they often have a lot of loose hair, so you may want to spray your dog with a conditioning spray before brushing to avoid breakage.
+This makes sure that your dog’s hair health is maintained throughout the year.
+If you want to prevent matts, you should use a slicker brush every few days during shedding season.
+Also, a curly coat is more prone to fleas, so you must be very careful where your dog goes when you don’t pay attention to them.
 In order to make sure you know where your dog goes, purchase the best GPS dog fence.

 Curly breeds include: Curly-coated Retriever, Poodle, Poodle crosses, Bichon Frise, Komondor, Irish Water Spaniel, etc.